Frank Leith Skinner

 His major accomplishments were in hybridization; he introduced 248 species of plants to the prairies, 144 of which were improved varieties.
 He was particularly successful with trees, producing a number of rapid-growing and disease-resistant hybrids of poplars, elms, and ornamental fruit trees, as well as early-blooming lilacs and lilies.
 Throughout his career he managed to balance scientific research with the demands of the small nursery that provided his income.
 For many years, he wrote the column “Nature Notes” for the Winnipeg Free Press.

-In recognition of exemplarry community service, he was made a Member of the British Empire (1943), received an honorary Doctor of Laws degree from the University of Manitoba (1947), and the Manitoba Horticultural Society’s Stevenson Memorial Medal.
+In recognition of his community service, he was made a Member of the British Empire (1943) and he received an honorary doctorate from the University of Manitoba (1947) and the Manitoba Horticultural Association’s Stevenson Memorial Medal.
 He was given a Manitoba Golden Boy Award (1964) and was inducted into the Manitoba Order of the Buffalo Hunt (1967).

-In December 1947, at the age of 65 years, he married nurse Helen Bell Cumming (1915-2009), daughter of Hugh D. Cumming.
-They subsequently had five children: Leith Skinner, Hugh Skinner, Isabel Skinner, Heather Skinner, and John Skinner.
+On 20 December 1947, at the age of 65 years, he married nurse Helen Bell Cumming (1915-2009, daughter of Hugh Duncan Cumming) and they subsequently had five children: Leith Skinner, Hugh Skinner, Isabel Skinner, Heather Skinner, and John Skinner.

 He died at his Dropmore home on 27 August 1967 and was buried in the Deer Park Cemetery.
 The Skinner Memorial Library at the University of Manitoba was named in his honour.
-In 1978, he was inducted posthumously into the Manitoba Agricultural Hall of Fame.
+He was inducted posthumously into the Canadian Agricultural Hall of Fame (1976) and Manitoba Agricultural Hall of Fame (1978).
 His papers are in the Archives of Manitoba.

 1901 Canada census, Automated Genealogy.